 Unfortunately, these dogmas infiltrate our society and governments.
 Religious traditions take precedence over the fair treatment of people and the environment.
 It’s been a battle that isn’t new.
 Interestingly, earlier forms of Gnostic Christianity were aligned with pure dualistic philosophy.
 They held the Devil was an equal and separate independent deity.

 The dominant system of Christian dualism is the creation of Constantine-Silvanus.
 He argued that God created the universe through evil means.
 In essence, all creation, including humanity, is an evil error.

 Moving Beyond Dualistic Thought

-How does one then obtain the ability to step outside of this paradigm to employ other techniques for expanding consciousness?
-How does one move the consciousness to the perspective of the observer rather than being trapped into the world-view of the lion or the deer?
+How does one obtain the ability to step outside of this paradigm to employ other techniques for expanding consciousness?
+How does one move the consciousness to the observer’s perspective rather than being trapped into the lion’s world-view or the deer?

 The first step is to find how it is reflected in your values and judgments.
 We’ll discuss other tactics you can use once you better understand the roles you play and your sacred ground.
 Realize that defining your world in black and white is a problem.